LucasDelfino92/morrowindsharp/mw#.md

 # OVERHAULS

-These mods rebuild existing mechanics from the ground up, making drastic changes to them that can't be summarized in a few lines without omitting important information, which merits a thorough read at their respective pages.
+These mods rebuild existing mechanics from the ground up, making drastic changes to them that can't be summarized in a few lines without omitting important information (which merits a thorough read at their respective pages), or outright modify how you approach to playing the game.

 [**Pickpocket**](https://www.nexusmods.com/morrowind/mods/47581?tab=files)
 Rebuilds pickpocket mechanics from the ground up, and adds a custom real-time menu to pickpocketing.